TOTAL BIRD SPECIES (LIFE LIST) SEEN AT LH = 135

 pair seen 21 May 2021; 1 on 5th July 2021; 1 on 1st Aug 2021 ; 1 in October 2021 + 1 in November 2021;

-Coot – common LH resident
+Coot – previously a common LH resident but seems to have disappeared

 Cormorant – a fairly common and increasing resident – regular fly-overs at LH ;